erikhamalainen/books-project/README.md

 ## Description

 Single-page app made by using ReactJS on frontend and NodeJS with express on the backend.
-MongoDB Atlas is used as a database to store the information.
+MongoDB Atlas is used as a database on the cloud to store the information.
 Winston library is used for logging.
 Tests are made using the Jest-framework.
 On the page you can add, modify, delete books with the form provided, as well as browse existing ones on the table provided.

 ## Getting Started